Simbul/baker/README.md

 A book in the HPub format is like the default book that's inside Baker:

 * All the HTML files must be at root level (not in a subfolder, otherwise you'll get an empty book).
-* The HTML files are alphabetically ordered.
-You can for example do: 01.html, 02.html, etc.
-* In this case, 01.html is going to be used as the first page of the book, so it'll probably be your cover.
+* Each chapter/section/article (horizontally swiped on the iPad) should be a single HTML file inside the "book/" folder
+* Create a Hpub book.json file: title, author, pages, etc. (see below)
-* All the assets must be contained (with a relative reference) within the root folder.
+* The assets must be contained within the "book/" folder or its subfolders
-* Subfolders are allowed for assets, but the HTML files will only be read from the root of the folder itself.

 When it's ready:

-1. Zip all the files (not the folder, remember!).
+1. Zip all the files (not the folder, remember, its content).
 2. Change the extension of the file from ".zip" to ".hpub".
 3. Upload the .hpub file on a server.
-4. Link from a Baker book the book on the server, with the syntax: book://example.org/path/bookname (with or without extension, Baker will add ".hpub" by itself).
+4. Link to the publication on the server, using the [Hpub book protocol](https://github.com/Simbul/baker/wiki/Book-protocol): `book://example.org/path/bookname`
+   (with or without extension, Baker will add ".hpub" by itself).